Murders of Harry and Megan Tooze: Aftermath

 The Tooze murders remain some of Wales' most notorious unsolved murders.
 The killing was particularly shocking to locals in the area, as it was a community that had only seen one reported break-in over the preceding 60 years.
 The murder promoted fears at the time that a serial killer was at large.

 In 1999, Jones met up with Eddie Browning, the man convicted and then controversially freed of the murder of Marie Wilks in 1988.

 In 2009, the murders were investigated in a chapter of Vanessa Howard's book Britain's Ten Most Wanted: The Truth Behind The Most Shocking Unsolved Murders.

-In early 2021 the Tooze murders returned to the news after the airing of The Pembrokeshire Murders series on ITV, which dramatized the investigation that led to serial killer John Cooper finally being apprehended.
+In early 2021 the Tooze murders returned to the news after the airing of The Pembrokeshire Murders series on ITV, which dramatised the investigation that led to serial killer John Cooper finally being apprehended.
 It was noted in several news outlets that he had once been linked to the Tooze murders.

 In April 2021, the murders were the subject of a Crime+ Investigation podcast, as part of their podcast series spin-off from their documentary series Murdertown.
 The episode was titled The Llanharry Murders: South Wales.